 HY dispenser interface converter

-HY 4-wire interface converters (RS-485/RS-232 to 4-wire current loop and backwards) are intended for communication with dispensers using 4-wire current loop interface through interfaces:
+HY interface converter (RS-485/RS-232 to 4-wire current loop and backwards) is intended for communication with fuel dispensers, which use 4-wire current loop interface, through interfaces:

 - RS-485 (2 wires)

 |Current consumption||150 mA max|

 |Power supply in current loop interface||Galvanically isolated|

 |Overall dimensions||85 x 58 x 30 mm|